Super- and hyper-deformation in $^{60}$Zn, $^{62}$Zn, and $^{64}$Ge at high spins: results and discussion

 Various SD states are generated by varying the neutron configuration in $^{62}$Zn.
 In $^{64}$Ge with $N=Z=32$, one can expect the details of the structure information of neutron configurations are enhanced thanks to the coherent effect of neutrons and protons.

 I show in Fig.~\ref{fig:64Ge_E} the calculated excitation energies for various configurations.
 To complement the discussion based on the calculation using SkM*, the numerical results obtained by employing SLy4 are also displayed.
 The SD configuration $[9977]_\pi [9977]_\nu$, with the quantum number $(\mathfrak{p},\alpha)=(+1,0)$ containing four protons and four neutrons in the $g_{9/2}$ shell, appears as an SD-yrast band, which is in contrast to the SD states in $^{62}$Zn.
 Figure~\ref{fig:64Ge_spe} shows the single-neutron Routhians for this configuration.
-The SD state is stabilized thanks to the SD shell gap at the particle number 32, which is indicated in Fig.~\ref{fig:64Ge_spe}.
 At $\omega_{\rm rot}=0$ MeV, this configuration gives a large deformation: $\beta = 0.62$.
-With an increase in the rotational frequency, the deformation decreases, as seen in $^{62}$Zn.
+With an increase in the rotational frequency, deformation is weakened, as seen in $^{62}$Zn.
 One finds in Fig.~\ref{fig:64Ge_spe} that the occupied $pf$ orbital with $\alpha=-1/2$ crosses with the one coming down from the $h_{11/2}$ orbital in $\omega_{\rm rot}=2.2\text{--}2.3$ MeV.
-I find also a level crossing in protons.
+I find also the level crossing in protons.
 Consequently, the $[9977]_\pi [9977]_\nu$ configuration beyond $I \sim 52$ possesses one proton and one neutron in the $h_{11/2}$ shell, and the deformation develops from $\beta=0.51$ to 0.62, as shown in Fig.~\ref{fig:64Ge_def}(a).
 A similar crossing occurs in $\omega_{\rm rot}=2.3\text{--}2.5$ MeV ($I=43.1\textrm{--}54.1$) in the calculation with SLy4.

 As shown in Fig.~\ref{fig:64Ge_spe}, the single-particle orbitals just below and above the SD gap at $N,Z=32$ are $[431]3/2$ and $[310]1/2$, respectively, for both protons and neutrons at $\omega_{\rm rot}=0$ MeV.
 The ``1p1h'' and ``2p2h'' excitations from the positive-parity SD configuration may appear near the yrast line.
 I then investigate these configurations.